Reading Between the Lines: Modeling User Behavior and Costs in AI-Assisted Programming: Understanding Programmer Behavior with : Main Results

-\revision{\textbf{By Programmer Expertise and {\copilot} Experience.} We investigate if there are any differences in how programmers interacted with {\copilot} based on their programming expertise and second their previous experience with {\copilot}.
+\textbf{By Programmer Expertise and \copilot Experience.} We investigate if there are any differences in how programmers interacted with {\copilot} based on their programming expertise and their previous experience with {\copilot}.
 First, we split participants based on whether they have professional programming experience of more than 6 years (10 out of 21) and who have less than 6 years (11 out of 21).
-We notice the acceptance rate for those with substantial programming experience is 30\% $\pm$ 2.1 while for those without is 37.6\% $\pm$ $2.1$, this difference is significant $(\chi^2=7.379,p=0.007)$.
-Second, we split participants based on whether they have used {\copilot} previously (10 out of 21) and those who have never used it before (11 out of 21).
-The acceptance rate for those who have previously used {\copilot} is 37.6 \% $\pm$ 2.0 and for those who have not it is $29.3$ $\pm$ 2.1, this difference is significant $(\chi^2=6.313,p=0.012)$.
-We note, however, that with our limited sample size and confounders (task assignment), these results may not generalize broadly. }
+We notice the acceptance rate for those with substantial programming experience is 30.0\% $\pm$ 14.5 while for those without is 37.6\% $\pm$ $14.6$.
+Second, we split participants based on whether they had used {\copilot} previously (10 out of 21) and those who had never used it before (11 out of 21).
+The acceptance rate for those who have previously used {\copilot} is 37.6 \% $\pm$ 15.3, and for those who have not, it is $29.3$ $\pm$ 13.7.
+Due to the limited number of participants, these results are not sufficient to determine the influence of programmer experience or \copilot experience on behavior. \revision{We also include in Appendix a breakdown of programmer behavior by task solved.}